inaimathi/langnostic/drafts/clojure-for-gui-programming.md

     (doall (map (fn [ln] ...) (line-seq f)))))
 ```

-in this situation will do exactly what you think it will.

 ## `leiningen` Is Fucking Awesome

-In general, [`lein`](TODO) is either the best, or one of the best build/dependency management tools I've ever used.
-It's wider in scope than either [`quicklisp`](TODO) or [`bundler`](TODO) because it manages your language version as well as your libraries.
-It's simpler to use and less error-prone than [`cabal`](TODO) or [`pip`]().
+In general, [`lein`](http://leiningen.org/) is either the best, or one of the best build/dependency management tools I've ever used.
+It's wider in scope than either [`quicklisp`](https://www.quicklisp.org/beta/) or [`bundler`](http://bundler.io/) because it manages your language version as well as your libraries.
+It's simpler to use and less error-prone than [`cabal`](https://www.haskell.org/cabal/users-guide/) or [`pip`](https://pypi.python.org/pypi/pip).
 And it seems more easily extensible than any of them.
 At some point, I need to sit down and read the thing so I can understand how to either port or generalize it to every language ever.
-I mean, granted, maybe that's basically `nix`, but it still sounds like a fun exercise to build your own.
+I mean, granted, maybe that's basically [`nix`](TODO), but it still sounds like a fun exercise to build your own.

 Apart from managing library installs and versions of `clojure`, it also gives you basic testing capability[^testing-landscape], project templating and binary-ish distribution out-of-the-box in the form of `lein test`, `lein new` and `lein uberjar` respectively.
-"Binary-ish", because when you ship someone the standalone `.jar` file generated by `uberjar`, they still need an appropriate version of the [`JVM`](TODO) to run it[^external-dependencies], but this seems like it might be Good Enough for the general case.
+"Binary-ish", because when you ship someone the standalone `.jar` file generated by `uberjar`, they still need an appropriate version of the [`JVM`](https://docs.oracle.com/javase/specs/jvms/se7/html/) to run it[^external-dependencies], but this seems like it might be Good Enough for the general case.

 ## `Mis(sing|named)` Functions

 There's no `parse-integer`.
-The alternatives are either using `read-string`, or `(comp int bigint)` (that is, cast the string to a `bigint`, then cast the result to an `int`).
+The alternatives are either using `read-string`, or `(comp int bigint)` *(that is, cast the string to a `bigint`, then cast the result to an `int`)*.
 Neither of these are particularly satisfactory, although when push comes to shove, I think I'd rather take the second one.

 The problem with `read-string` is that it can come back with arbitrary values, not just numbers, so I need to do the typecheck afterwards.
 And while `(read-string "(sh \"rm -rf /*\")")` isn't *quite* as bad as it looks, I'd still rather steer as far away from the possibiliy when dealing with strings potentially making their way to me through the network.
 Clojure doesn't have reader macros, so this also *isn't* quite as bad as the Common Lisp arbitrary-code-at-read-time thing that would hit you in the equivalent situation